-Sew ons are wonderful for a vintage look as many small flower and "lacey" looking appliqués are only available as a sew on appliqué.
+Sew-ons are wonderful for a vintage look as many floral and “lacey” looking appliqués are only available as a sew-on appliqué.
 They are perfect for sachets and delicate under-garment or sleepwear.

-Most often people will notice that sew ons appear "flimsy."
+Most often people will notice that sew-ons appear “flimsy.”
 This is because they do not have the weight or thickness of the heat seal glue on the back.
-Sew ons include almost all the venise lace pieces we carry, as well as a few sew ons that we've been able to acquire.
-Today many people do not want to take the time to sew on a patch, but it is really quite simple and easy especially with the small pieces.
+Sew ons include almost all the Venise lace pieces we carry, as well as a few sew ons that we’ve been able to acquire.
+Today many people do not want to take the time to sew on a patch, but it is really quite simple and easy, especially with the small pieces.
 You do not need to use a sewing machine.
 Hand-stitching is fine.
 Catch the threads on the back of the patch every few threads is all that is necessary.
-Concentrate on the "points" for a secure, polished look and do not pull your thread too tight.
+Concentrate on the “points” for a secure, polished look, do not pull your thread too tight.

 Stick On Patches

 Relatively uncommon in the patch world, stick-on embroidered patches, are great for temporary positioning.
 They are perfect for occasional use on children’s clothing, or accessories.
 Similar to iron-on patches, they need to be sewn in place for permanent applications.
 These cannot be laundered unless sewn in place.

 Another great use for embroidered stick-on patches is to embellish paper projects like scrapbooks or plastic items like school binders or backpacks.
 Again, do not expect them to last long on a backpack!

 Hot Fix Rhinestone – Rhinestuds